info314/website/docs/assignments/pi-setup.md

 # Raspberry Pi Setup Guide (2020-01-14)
 ## Overview

-This guide will walk you through the steps necessary to install Raspbian on your Pi and connect it to Wifi.
+This guide will walk you through the steps necessary to install Raspberry Pi OS on your Pi and connect it to Wifi.
 While we encourage you to search online and use other resources when you encounter questions, it's important that you follow our instructions closely.
 Though there are many different guides that can help you accomplish the same objectives, this guide has been built based on the needs and requirements of our projects and introduces you to tools you will need throughout the quarter.

 The core sections of this guide will walk you through the following steps:

-1. Installing Raspbian on a MicroSD and enabling SSH
+1. Installing Raspberry Pi OS on a MicroSD and enabling SSH
 2. Updating defaults and other preliminary setup steps
 3. Configuring a wifi connection
-4. Updating Raspbian and installing additional packages with `apt`
+4. Updating Raspberry Pi OS and installing additional packages with `apt`

 Before you start setting up your Pi, please review the tasks in the following section.
 These steps are particularly important for students running Windows and Linux.